 How Reprtoir can help

 Managing music rights and navigating music copyright laws could be rough.
-We have designed a royalty accounting software, in close collaboration with our users: Royalties Manager.
+We have designed a royalty accounting software, in close collaboration with our users: Royalty Accounting Solution.
 It is part of Reprtoir software suite, designed for record labels and music publishers, built to manage music rights and accounting in a safe online environment and accessible for all members of your team from anywhere.
 Let’s get in touch to help you manage data, musical works and royalties!